Daniel Weinstock

 His research studies contemporary moral philosophy and political philosophy, and explores how legal, ethical and empirical considerations interact in the making of public policy.

+Life

+He is married to McGill University history professor Elizabeth Elbourne.
+They have three children, the oldest of whom, Emma Elbourne-Weinstock, ran as a candidate for the New Democratic Party in the Montreal riding of NDG-Westmount, in the 2021 federal election.

 Career

 He joined McGill Law in August 2012.
 He was director of the McGill Institute for Health and Social Policy from 2013 to 2020.

 Before joining McGill, Daniel Weinstock was a Professor of Philosophy at the Université de Montréal, where he held the Canadian Research Chair on Ethics and Political Philosophy.
 He was also the director of the Research Centre on Ethics at Université de Montréal (CRÉUM).